Cajac/picoCTF-Writeups/picoMini_by_redpwn/Cryptography/triple-secure.md

 ### Addendum

 We really don't need to do the factorization and decryption in two separate steps.
-Here is a `total.py` script that does everyting in one go
+Here is a `total.py` script that does everything in one go
 ```python
 #!/usr/bin/python